Building a content strategy and content creation framework is just ONE of the things an inbound marketer does.

 Content Audit and Analysis

 Once the strategy is in place, the inbound marketer can now revisit older content and analyze what worked and what didn’t.
-The performance of the website can be assessed by tracking how many clicks the landing page received, number of conversions with Call To Action buttons etc. Existing content can be improved upon and presented in a manner to suit the tone of the company.
+The performance of the website can be assessed by tracking how many clicks the landing page received, the number of conversions with Call To Action buttons, etc. Existing content can be improved upon and presented in a manner to suit the tone of the company.

 What Skills Should You Look For In Your Inbound Marketer